-Galvalume & Aluzinc steel coil refers to steel coil that is produced from solidifying the substrate into 55 percent aluminum, 43.4 percent zinc and 1.6 percent silicon at 600 degrees C. The end product goes by different names, such as Aluzinc, Zincalume, or Galvalume.
+Galvalume & Aluzinc steel coil refers to steel coil that is produced by solidifying the substrate into 55 percent aluminum, 43.4 percent zinc, and 1.6 percent silicon at 600 degrees C. The end product goes by different names, such as Aluzinc, Zincalume, or Galvalume.

-The raw material in producing the Galvalume & Aluzinc steel coil is a cold-rolled steel sheet, which serves as a substrate during the solidification of the silicon, aluminium and zinc.
+The raw material in producing the Galvalume & Aluzinc steel coil is a cold-rolled steel sheet, which serves as a substrate during the solidification of the silicon, aluminum and zinc.

-The purpose of which is to provide durability, extra-strength and impervious properties of aluminum.
+The purpose of this is to provide durability, extra-strength and impervious properties of aluminum.
 The zinc offers electrochemical and galvanic protection to the steel coil.